xpplusChile/xpplus/dark_current/readme.txt

-Script to get raw data for dark current
+Script to get raw data for dark current and gain as a function of the applied voltage